Wednesday, April 3, 2013

 Resource Usage

 Very frugal.
 No sudden clock ups and downs.
-CPU stays at ~1-5% through out till you don't burn it with intensive gaming, program compiling and media encoding.
+CPU stays at ~1-5% throughout till you don't burn it with intensive gaming, program compiling and media encoding.

 Very low footprint of memory.
 Freshly booted system uses ~320MB, with all effects - bells and whistles on and mysql, apache services (and what not) still enabled (for my wife) on runtime.